 - 1 (16 oz) tube refrigerated biscuit dough

-- 1 (8 oz) block mozzarella cheese cut into eight even cubes
+- 1 (8 oz) block mozzarella cheese cut evenly into 8 cubes

 - 2 tablespoons unsalted butter melted

 - Combine all ingredients into a medium sized saucepan.

 - Whisk regularly over low - medium/low heat until the cheese is hot and melty.

 - Be careful to not get your heat too high, or your cheese may bubble up.

 - Serve immediately (it will start to thicken as it cools).

 - Preheat oven to 400 degrees and line a baking sheet with parchment paper/silicone mat.

 - Take one of the refrigerated biscuits (you should have 8) and flatten it out slightly.